MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

 ## Activating Web Service for SAP ECC 7.51 Connector

- 1. Login to SAP ECC 7 and enter the ABAP workbench using Transaction Code SICF.
+ 1. Log in to SAP ECC 7 and enter the ABAP workbench using Transaction Code SICF.
 Mention Hierarchy Type as Service and click Execute button.
  :::image type="content" source="media/deploy-sap-netweaver/sap-37.png" alt-text="Screenshot of hierarchy type." lightbox="media/deploy-sap-netweaver/sap-37.png":::

  2. On the Define Services page, type ZSAPCONNECTORWS Service Name, and click Apply.